 While Weiler-Babb doesn’t appear on many draft boards at the moment, it seems likely that he’ll rise a bit as underclassmen opt to return to school.
 He may not be a volume scorer or an eye-popping athlete on film, but he has the chance to add value at the next level with his versatility, intellect, and willingness to do the little things that contribute to winning.

-While being drafted is unlikely, Weiler-Babb could very well find himself in consideration for a two-way deal if he impresses in workouts and wins teams over throughout the pre-draft process.
+While being drafted is unlikely, Weiler-Babb seems a likely Exhibit-10 contract recipient and could very well find himself in consideration for a two-way deal if he impresses in workouts and wins teams over throughout the pre-draft process.

 Write something about yourself.
 No need to be fancy, just an overview.